diegomarzo/diegomarzo.github.io/_drafts/2020-07-01-Privacy-in-Subnets.md

 published: false
 title: 'Private subnets, do I need a NAT Gateway?'
 ---
+In this post, that is the second in the series of 3 about Subnets, we will cover **Private Subnets** and how to connect them to the internet using a NAT Gateway if it is needed.
+We call **Private Subnet** to a Subnet that it is isolated from the Internet from a Network perspective, this means that the Subnet will not be able to perform OUTBOUND call to the Internet and receive INBOUND calls.
+By default, when a Subnet is created, it is created as a private one, but sometimes we need to access the Internet from them, for example to access a 3rd party service and we do not want to expose our subnet, for this we can use a NAT Gateway.

 If we go back to our previous post about CloudFormation we mentioned our will to have a subnet private and a subnet public.

 ![private_subnet](/images/private_subnet_icon.png)
 *Private Subnet*